 Logs and Legal

 One of Hide.me’s strongest points is that it keeps very few logs.
 “Non-persistent” connection logs are “securely erased every few hours,” but even these do not record your real IP address or timestamp.

-Consistent with the limitations placed on its Free and Plus plans, data usage is logged.
-But again, this is not connected to your real IP address.
+Again, this is not connected to your real IP address.
 It almost goes without saying, of course, that Hide.me does not monitor your internet activity (it keeps no usage logs).